How WEIRD is Usable Privacy and Security Research? (Extended Version): Methodology

-In coding the research topic, design evaluation, and attack feasibility evaluation, we conducted qualitative thematic analysis~\cite{thematicanalysis} because these items need a comprehensive understanding throughout the papers.
 Some papers were ambiguous in their description of the recruitment process and participant information.
 In addition, it is potentially difficult to classify research topics of each paper.
-To reduce coders' subjectivity, the first and last authors discussed many times to develop the codebook and resolve the discrepancies in their interpretations.
+To reduce coders' subjectivity, the first and last authors discussed many times to develop a codebook and resolve the discrepancies in their interpretations.
 The last author independently double-coded 72 randomly selected papers (10\%).
-The Cohen's kappa of our review and thematic analysis $k$ = .85 -- .97 which is considered to be an excellent level of agreement~\cite{IRR}.
+The Cohen's kappa of our review was $k$ = .85--.97, which is considered to be an excellent level of agreement~\cite{IRR}.